ampax/qoll_procrazium/README.md

 26. Npm install –g node-inspector
 27. Mrt add inspector
 28. Mrt add chartjs
-29. npm install -g phantomjs
 ```

-Start a new instance of mongodb for running laika tests
+Installing laika -
+Install xcode from itunes and then follow the following steps -
 ```
+sudo xcodebuild -license
+sudo npm install -g phantomjs
+sudo npm install -g laika

-30.mongod --smallfiles --noprealloc --nojournal
+Start a new instance of mongodb for running laika tests mongod --smallfiles --noprealloc --nojournal
+Note: if you have not installed mongodb - sudo npm install mongodb
 ```

 **Checking code into github - **